 The #1 Rule for Editing Audio

 Editing audio tracks is a cosmetic process.
-You’re making things sound better, not worse.
-You don’t want to end up with a nicely timed drum track that’s full of annoying clicks just because you don’t know where to cut your audio.
+You’re that’s full of annoying clicks just because you don’t know where to cut your audio.
 It’s a simple process to edit audio correctly and smoothly.

 If you’re dealing with a drummer that’s not the tightest in the world you might need to move a beat here or there.
 But what’s the easy way to edit without introducing clicks into your audio?